Clicky

 Other Things To Know About A Repositioning Cruise

 You will spend more days at sea, and there will still be ports of call.
-There are times when these ports are not usual that are typically stopped at by cruises.
+There are times when these ports are not the usual ports that are typically stopped at by cruises.
 This means that you may be seeing destinations that are not your run-of-the-mill stops.

 All of the other options on a cruise ship, like the swimming pools, rock climbing walls, water slides, and everything else on that particular cruise line are available.
 On a repositioning cruise, there tends not to be long lines or much of a wait for these activities.